davidrpugh/nvidia-rapids-data-science-project/README.md

-# python-gpu-data-science-project
+# nvidia-rapids-data-science-project

-Repository containing scaffolding for a Python 3-based data science project with GPU acceleration.
+Repository containing scaffolding for a Python 3-based data science project using the [NVIDIA RAPIDS](https://rapids.ai/index.html) libraries.
-Project organization is based on ideas from [_Good Enough Practices for Scientific Computing_](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005510).

 ## Creating a new project from this template

 Simply follow the [instructions](https://help.github.com/en/articles/creating-a-repository-from-a-template) to create a new project repository from this template.

 ## Project organization

+Project organization is based on ideas from [_Good Enough Practices for Scientific Computing_](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005510).

 1. Put each project in its own directory, which is named after the project.
 2. Put external scripts or compiled programs in the `bin` directory.